 Secondly, it helps to reduce the CPC.
 While “plumber” might be a hotly contested keyword which could cost upwards of $20 per click, “plumber Aspley” might be less contested, and thus probably costs less.
 So not only are you being more relevant, but you’re also saving money!

 Splitting out a Geo-keyword campaign

 In this kind of setup with suburb/location-based keywords and ad groups, we find it’s often best to have them in their own campaign.
 This helps us control it better alongside campaigns that are using generalised keywords with campaign geo-targeting settings.
-We don’t always start with a geo-keyword campaign right from the word go, but will run with a general campaign to begin with and see if the need is there.
+We don’t always start with a geo-keyword campaign – we’ll begin with a general campaign and see if the need is there over time.